TrafalgarLaw-24/Data-Engineer-Capstone-Project-Udacity/README.md

     * The database needed to be accessed by 100+ people.

         Ans: If the database is needed to be accessed by 100+ people, we could consider publishing the parquet files to AWS S3 (object store)/HDFS and giving read access to users that need it.
 If the users want to run SQL queries on the raw data, we could then consider publishing to HDFS using a tool such as Impala.

+## About
+This project is done as part of Udacity Data Engineer Nano degree program